redhat-cop/rhel-edge-automation-arch/README.md

 ## Above Site Components

-OpenShift can be used to host all of the above site components.
+OpenShift is used to host all of the above site components.
 These components include:

 * Helm/Argo CD for GitOps based deployment and configuration
 * OpenShift Virtualization for RHEL Image Builder